sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 ## Project Template.

-This project template consist in five files that are described in detail below:
+This project template consist in five classes that are described in detail below:

 ### Server